sherbondy/spokes/README.md

 The site is currently hosted statically on S3.
 I've been using s3cmd to sync things.
-Here's the command I made up:
+Here's the command I made up (change ~/code/ to wherever you have the site stored on your computer):

     s3cmd sync --acl-public --recursive --guess-mime-type ~/code/spokes/resources/public/* s3://www.spokesamerica.org/